lmapii/practical-zephyr/02_devicetree_basics/readme.md

 > };
 > ```
 >
 > Zephyr's DTS generator accepts this input and won't complain about the additional labels.
-It will not, however, ignore such labels and therefore you can't use such labels in your application.
-We'll therefore use the term _label_ and _node label_ interchangeably.
+It will, however, ignore such labels and therefore you can't _use_ such labels in your application.
+We therefore use the terms _label_ and _node label_ interchangeably.

 ### Property names and basic value types

 Let's now have a look at properties.
-As we've already seen for the property `reg`, properties consist of a _name_ and a _value_, and are used to describe the characteristics of the node.
+As we've already seen for the property `reg`, properties consist of a _name_ and a _value_ and are used to describe the characteristics of the node.
 Property names can contain:

 - digits `0-9`,
 - lower and uppercase letters `a-z` and `A-Z`,
 - and any of the special characters `.,_+?#-`.

-Most of the properties you'll encounter in Zephyr simply use `snake_case` or `kebab-case` names, though you'll also encounter properties starting with a `#`, e.g., the standard properties `#address-cells` and `#size-cells` (also described in the [devicetree specification][devicetree-spec]).
+Most of the properties you'll encounter in Zephyr simply use `kebab-case` names, though you'll also encounter properties starting with a `#`, e.g., the standard properties `#address-cells` and `#size-cells` (also described in the [devicetree specification][devicetree-spec]).

 For describing property values, we'll follow the approach of [official devicetree specification (DTSpec)][devicetree-spec].
-If you're not interested the specification, skip ahead to the table containing value types and matching examples.
+If you're not interested in the specification, skip ahead to the table containing value types and matching examples.
 The goal of the following paragraphs is to help you understand the connection between the DTSpec and [Zephyr's documentation][zephyr-dts] - which can sometimes be confusing.
 Let's start with the definition of a property value from the section _"Property values"_ in the [DTSpec][devicetree-spec]:

 > "A property value is an **array** of zero or more bytes that contain information associated with the property.
 Properties might have an empty value if conveying true-false information.
 In this case, the presence or absence of the property is sufficiently descriptive." [[DTSpec]][devicetree-spec]

-This is basically just a fancy way of saying that devicetree supports properties without a value assignment, as well as properties with one of multiple values.
+This is basically just a fancy way of saying that devicetree supports properties without a value assignment, as well as properties with one or multiple values.
 The [[DTSpec]][devicetree-spec] then goes ahead and provides the following possible _"property values"_ and their representation in memory.
 In our table, we can skip the memory representation since we've learned that [Zephyr doesn't compile the DTS files into a binary](#compiling-the-devicetree):

 | Type                   | Description                                                            |
 | :--------------------- | :--------------------------------------------------------------------- |